Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/StudyGuide.md

 Ways we learned about this in the course
 - Class 4 covered multiple communication Patterns.
-- The Pomodoro activity covers notifications and the tatget-action patterns.
+- The Pomodoro activity covers notifications and the target-action patterns.

 Ways you can demonstrate your skill / knowledge level of this outcome
 - Identify the Target-action pattern for event handling.
-- Undestand the different components of Notifications and how they work.
+- Understand the different components of Notifications and how they work.

 **Topic 4: Memory Management**